 There is no performer quite like Janice Martin.
 She achieves virtuosity as a violinist, pianist, vocalist and most uniquely, as an Aerial Acrobatic Violinist.

-Following her Carnegie Hall debut on Solo Violin, Janice released her first Solo Violin CD receiving NY Times’ critical acclaim as "a brilliant artist."
-She has toured the world as a featured guest soloist performer with orchestras and with the internationally acclaimed troupe Cirque de la Symphonie, with whom has performed with such orchestras as the Philadelphia Orchestra, The San Francisco Symphony, the Boston Pops, the Baltimore Symphony, the Minnesota Orchestra, the Seattle Symphony, Houston Symphony, National Symphony, and Atlanta Symphony to name a few.
-Janice has performed in some of the most celebrated concert halls in the world such as New York's Carnegie Hall, Avery Fisher Hall, Tokyo's Suntory Hall and Prague's Rudolfinum.
+Following her NY Times’ critically acclaimed Carnegie Hall debut on Solo Violin, Janice has toured the world as a featured guest soloist performer in the White House for the President of the United States, with orchestras and with the internationally acclaimed troupe Cirque de la Symphonie, with whom she has performed with such orchestras as the Philadelphia Orchestra, The San Francisco Symphony, the Boston Pops, the Baltimore Symphony, the Minnesota Orchestra, the Seattle Symphony, Houston Symphony, National Symphony, and Atlanta Symphony to name a few.
+Janice has performed as soloist in some of the most celebrated concert halls in the world such as New York's Carnegie Hall, Avery Fisher Hall, Tokyo's Suntory Hall and Prague's Rudolfinum.

 Ms. Martin's musical credentials include the honorary use of the 1708 Burstein/Bagshawe Stradivarius Violin from the Stradivari Society, top prizes at the Washington International Competition, the Young Artist International Competition, and the Career Award Grant by National Endowment for the Arts.
 Musicians and critics such as Henry Fogel of the Chicago Symphony praised her tone, technique and depth of musicianship.

-In addition to her touring, Janice produced and starred in her own show “The Janice Martin Cirque Show” in residence at the Americana Theatre in Branson for four seasons and for which she was awarded “Best New Show”, “Best Matinee Show” and twice “Female Entertainer of the Year” and "Best Violinist."
-Janice is also an actively sought-after lecturer, coach and leader of master classes in universities and similar learning environments.
-Janice will be co-starring in an upcoming musical Ernest Shackleton Loves Me at the Starlite Theatre in Milwaukee, WI.
+In addition, Janice has produced and starred in her own show “The Janice Martin Cirque Show,” for which she has been awarded “Best New Show”, “Best Matinee Show” and “Female Entertainer of the Year.”
+Janice starred in the multi-talent role of Kat in Ernest Shackleton Loves Me and Janice is also an actively sought-after lecturer, coach and leader of master classes in universities and similar learning environments.

 A native of Racine, Wisconsin, Janice is a graduate of The Juilliard School of Music studying with Dorothy DeLay, Masao Kawasaki and Glenn Dicterow and Indiana University School of Music studying with Yuval Yaron, Franco Gulli and Mimi Zweig.
 She is also a United States Army Veteran, for which she contributed a three-year enlistment as the premiere violin soloist for presidential performances in the White House, the Capitol and the State Department.
 She completed her basic training completed in Ft.
 Leonardwood, MO.